 Blooming roses of various shades and colours.
 Pretty pretty!

-If you’re thinking of getting carnations for Mothers’ Day or Teachers’ Day, then you’ll be spoilt for choice here.
+If you’re thinking of getting Teacher’s Day or Mother’s Day flowers, you’ll definitely be spoilt for choice here.

 And here’s what my husband got me: